isaacnmm/pestpolicy-hugo2XX/content/posts/does-nail-polish-remover-remove-paint/index.md

 Acetone easily mixes with water, thus giving room for optional dilution to the best application concentration.
 Nail polish remover is further integrated with self-activating ingredients that act without wetting the surface under paint removal.

 https://www.youtube.com/watch?v=MS7Xswsz4Ew
-### b.� Types of paint removed by Nail Polish Remover
+### b.
+Types of paint removed by Nail Polish Remover
 Nail polish remover works effectively in the paint removal process in 2 to 5 minutes after application.
 As an organic-base compound, it will clean the following types of paints:
 - Latex-based paints and Oil-based paint
 - Acrylic paints and Enamels